I need some decisions made here before 3 o'clock, and I can't get a hold of the people.

 Hey, good afternoon, Rush.

-And I'm hoping you could give me a history and tumor on that.
+I was hoping you could give me a history and summary on that.

-This uh this is an example of the constant new tune-in factor that occurs on this program and the ever increasing size of our audience.
+This is an example of the constant new tune-in factor that occurs on this program and the ever-increasing size of our audience.

-Uh when I moved to Sacramento in 1984, I was driving around town because I wanted to get familiar with it and uh be familiar with the place I was now living and working.
+When I moved to Sacramento in 1984, I was driving around town because I wanted to get familiar with it and be familiar with the place I was now living and working.

 I've always seen population numbers on the sign of the city.

-So I drove through this place and uh it was like going to the Twilight Zone.
+So I drove through this place, and it was like going to the Twilight Zone.

-You had on the main drag, and there were there were you know cars on concrete blocks in the in the in the front yards, uh washing machines and dryers and washboards on the front porch.
+You went in the main drag, and there were cars on concrete blocks in the front yards, washing machines and dryers and washboards on the front porch.

-And of course, I was the idea was rejected and so forth, so I decided, well, I'm just gonna tease these people.
+And of course, the idea was rejected and so forth.

-And I just any time I say something I think is remotely just remotely complicated, I will try to translate it for Rio Lindons so that they can understand it.
+And I just, anytime I say something I think is remotely, just remotely complicated, I will try to translate it for Rio Lindens so that they can understand it.

 It has put them on the map.

-But uh it's just that it's a little town uh not far from Sacramento.
+But it's just a little town not far from Sacramento.

-It's it's sort of its own little pocket there.
+It's just sort of its own little pocket there.

 It's amazing.